FAIRChemistry/datamodel_b02/specifications/datamodel_b02.md

 ### PressureReducingRegulator[_ComponentInformation_]

 - __stages__
-  - Type: integer
+  - Type: int
   - Description: number of stages the pressure reducing valve has, usually 1 or 2.
 - __max_primary_pressure__
-  - Type: integer
+  - Type: int
   - Description: maximum permissible primary pressure with which this device may be operated in mbar.
 - __max_secundary_pressure__
-  - Type: integer
+  - Type: int
   - Description: maximum possible secondary pressure that can be tapped at this device in mbar.

 ### BackPressureRegulator[_ComponentInformation_]

 - __max_primary_pressure__
-  - Type: integer
+  - Type: int
   - Description: maximum possible primary pressure that can be maintained by this device in mbar.
 - __min_primary_pressure__
-  - Type: integer
+  - Type: int
   - Description: minimum possible primary pressure that can be maintained by this device in mbar.